InstAI-Co/Realtek_RTS3916n_User_Manual/doc/transfer.md

 `Inference`

-- Capture camera frame, perform inference, and save the result as a bitmap.
+- Capture camera frame, perform inference, and save the result as a bitmap in real-time.

 `Verification`

-- Receive a JPG input file, perform inference, and save the result as a bitmap and TXT file containing label positions.
+- Receive a JPG input file, perform inference, and save the result as a bitmap and TXT file containing information of position, object type and confidence level of each bounding boxes.

 Hint: In the Inference mode, there are two types that can be selected after you choose the mode.

-After selecting the mode, you need to enter the correct number of classes.
+After selecting the mode, you need to enter the correct number of classes of provided YOLOv3-tiny model.
 Otherwise, it will fail when you deploy it on the board.

 ```shell
 # Input